hyperledger/indy-hipe/text/encryption/AuthCrypt.md

 # Prior art
 [prior-art]: #prior-art

-This has been built from NaCl's [secret_box](https://nacl.cr.yp.to/secretbox.html) with some minor tweaks.
+This has been built from Libsodium's [crypto_box](https://download.libsodium.org/doc/public-key_cryptography/authenticated_encryption) with some minor tweaks.

 # Unresolved questions
 [unresolved]: #unresolved-questions